 What is Non-Hodgkin Lymphoma?

-Non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States, accounting for about 4 percent of all cancer cases.
+Non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States.
+It accounts for about 4 percent of all cancer cases.
 More than 95 percent of cases occur in adults but certain types are common among children.
-NHL is the name of a group of blood cancers that develop in the white blood cells (leukocytes).
-There are approximately 60 different subtypes of NHL.
-Most subtypes fall within two main groups, named for the cell where the lymphoma originates: B-cell lymphomas or T-cell lymphomas.
-NHL can be either indolent (slow-growing) or aggressive (fast growing).
+NHL is the name of a group of blood cancers that develop in the white blood cells (leukocytes[G1] ).
+There are about 60 different subtypes of NHL.
+Most subtypes fall within two main groups, named for the cell where the lymphoma starts: B-cell lymphomas or T-cell lymphomas.
+NHL can be either indolent (slow growing) or aggressive (fast growing).
 Most NHL start in B-cells.

 Risk Factors, Signs and Symptoms

-Risk factors are characteristics or exposures of an individual that can increase the likelihood of developing a disease.
+Risk factors are things that can increase the chance of developing a disease.
 Certain cancer risk factors, such as smoking, can be changed.

-Other cancer risk factors, such as a person’s age or family history, cannot be.
-Having one or even many risk factors does not mean that a person will definitely get the disease, and many people who are diagnosed with non-Hodgkin lymphoma have few if any risk factors.
+Other cancer risk factors, such as a person’s age or family history, cannot be changed.
+Having one or even many risk factors does not mean that a person will definitely get the disease.
+Many people who are diagnosed with non-Hodgkin lymphoma have few if any risk factors.

-The following are risk factors that have been associated with non-Hodgkin lymphoma (NHL):
+These are risk factors for non-Hodgkin lymphoma (NHL):

-Although people of any age can be diagnosed with NHL, people are often diagnosed when they are 60 or older.
+Although NHL can be diagnosed at any age, people are often diagnosed when they are 60 or older.

-NHL occurs more frequently in men than women, but there are certain types of NHL more common in women.
+NHL occurs more often in men than women.
+But there are certain types of NHL that are more common in women.
 Reasons for this are not known.

-NHL is more common in North America and northern Europe, and least common in Asian countries.
+NHL is more common in North America and northern Europe.
+It is least common in Asian countries.
 Worldwide, NHL is more common in developed countries.

-In the United States, whites are more prone to developing NHL than African Americans or Asian Americans/Pacific Islanders.
+In the United States, whites are more likely to develop NHL than African Americans or Asian Americans/Pacific Islanders.

 Exposure to atomic bombs and nuclear reactor accidents can increase your risk of developing a number of cancers, including NHL, leukemia, and thyroid cancers.
-People treated with radiation therapy for certain cancers also have a slightly increased risk of developing NHL.
+People treated with radiation therapy for certain cancers also have a slightly higher risk of developing NHL.